Davis–Monthan Air Force Base: Namesakes

-First Lieutenant Samuel Howard Davis (November 20, 1896 – December 28, 1921) was a pilot and United States Army Air Service officer.
+First Lieutenant Samuel Howard Davis (20 November 1896 – 28 December 1921) was a pilot and United States Army Air Service officer.
 Born to Sam and Effie Davis in 1896 in Dyer County, Tennessee, Davis was known by his middle name, Howard.
 He attended public schools in Tucson.
 As a young man, his hobbies included horseback riding and shooting; he was a good marksman.

-Davis enrolled at Texas A&M College in 1915 as a student of mechanical engineering, having previously attended the University of Arizona in Tucson.
-After enlisting in the military in 1917, he was briefly assigned to Fort Hauchuca in Arizona before being transferred to College Station, Texas, to complete his academic studies.
+Davis enrolled at A&M College of Texas in 1915 as a student of mechanical engineering, having previously attended the University of Arizona in Tucson.
+After enlisting in the military in 1917, he was briefly assigned to Fort Huachuca in Arizona before being transferred to College Station, Texas, to complete his academic studies.
 He returned to the military after graduation in 1918, assembling airplanes at Kelly Field in San Antonio, Texas.
 He trained pilots during the first World War, including some pilots who took down German planes.
-He reached the rank of Second Lieutenant.
+He reached the rank of second lieutenant.
 Davis was honorably discharged from the military about 1919 with the rank of First Lieutenant in the reserve corps.
-For a time he worked commercial aviation as a manager with the Arizona Aviation Company, where he piloted Orioles and standard manufacture airplanes.
+For a time he worked commercial aviation as a manager with the Arizona Aviation Company, where he piloted Orioles and standard-manufacture airplanes.
 Davis married Marjorie Cameron of San Antonio in 1920.

 Davis returned to the Army Air Service in August 1921.
-He died in a military aircraft accident completing a training mission on December 28, 1921, while a passenger in a Curtiss JN-6HG at Carlstrom Field, near Arcadia, Florida.
+He died in a military aircraft accident completing a training mission on 28 December 1921, while a passenger in a Curtiss JN-6HG at Carlstrom Field, near Arcadia, Florida.
 One other person, William C. Sinclair, was also killed.
 They were hunting ducks at the time; Sinclair was piloting and Davis was shooting.
 After a funeral at the home of his parents, Davis was buried at Evergreen Cemetery in Tucson.
 He was survived by his widow, his parents, and a brother, Wilton.

 Davis's father was in attendance at the 1925 dedication of the base, as was Governor G.W.P.
 Hunt, who spoke at the dedication.